madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

 The right branch is analogous to the left one, so you should be able to fill it yourself.
-There is going to be a technicality requiring a simple lemma that is not required in the `Left` branch because of the ways we set things up.
-If you write the `Right` as we did `Left`, the type error should give you a clue what lemma is needed.
-If you can't figure it out that too is at the end of the post.
+There is going to be a technicality requiring a simple lemma that is not required in the `Left`{.haskell} branch because of the way we set things up.
+If you write the `Right`{.haskell} as we did `Left`{.haskell}, the type error should give you a clue about what is needed.
+If you can't figure it out, that too is in the source.

 #### Other operations?

+We could implement the other methods, but they are all too simple.
 We are done!
 No more verification.
-We could implement the other methods but just as in the previous implementation, there is nothing interesting there.

 # Simulating heap operations

 So after going through all this trouble to prove properties of our code, why bother testing?
-The answer is multifaceted.

  1. We didn't verify everything.
-Earlier we gave the example that we could satisfy type of the `singleton` function by discarding its argument and placing empty.
-Another common theme is to discard a subpart of the data structure and accidentally use the other part twice.
-In the case of heap property, if one subtree satisfies the heap property, we could use it in the other branch as well and the proof would go throug even though we discarded elements.
-If we had linear types, we could have guarded ourselves against this.
+Earlier we gave the example of implementing `singleton`{.haskell} with the wrong rank by ignoring the input.
+A common theme is to accidentally discard a subpart of a data structure or an input and use another part twice.

- 2. Haskell's proof system is unsound due to non-termination, `Type : Type`, and other reasons.
-We might have a fallacious proof somewhere that makes it look like a property is verified to the type checker while being incorrect.
+ 2. Haskell's type system is unsound.
+So we might have a fallacious proof somewhere that makes it look like the property holds while being buggy.

- 3. It gives me a chance to talk about another type-level computation feature: visible type applications.
+ 3. It gives me a chance to talk about another type-level feature: visible type applications.

  4. I really want to use QuickCheck to run simulations on the heap.

-It's super neat.
-I won't lie, this might be the reason why this section exists.
+It is worth noting that if Haskell had [linear types]() ([it soon will!]()), we could have addressed (1) by forcing inputs to be used.

 ## Generating actions